codyloyd/Responsive/responsive.md

 I've ecountered a couple misconceptions lately about what it means to style and design "responsive" layouts, and I thought the clearest way to communicate this stuff would be to document it rather than just snipe at people in PR comments and instant messages.
 So hereeee we goooo.

 ## Responsive?
+OK when we say "responsive" what we mean is that the thing we're styling should look nice on the range of viewports and orientations that we support.
+In most cases that means things should look fine everything from ultrawide monitors to the smallest popular smartphones in use (the iphone 5 is probably the smallest phone that is still getting a fair amount of use.. it's viewport is 320px wide)

+What we **do NOT** mean is that the views should look _identical_ on every screen size.
+In fact that would actually be problematic in a few ways.
+For example, the proportions of header/footer/content that looks nice on a phone are going to be quite different than what people expect to see on a normal desktop monitor.
+Text that is perfectly readable on a normal monitor, would have to be scaled down to fit within the same layout on a tiny screen, probably enough that it would be unreadable.

+Generally it's intended that there will be some things that change between screensizes.
+Some text will overflow.
+Margins and paddings might need to be adjusted etc. This is all fine.

 ## Percentages
 You probably don't want to use percentages.